There are so many great Santa Monica attractions to visit, National Geographic named it one of the Top 10 Beach Cities in the World.

 Located at the foot of Colorado Avenue, through the famous arch and sign, lies the historic Santa Monica Pier, which dates from 1909.

-The Pier has a National Historic Landmark - the 1922 Loof Hippodrome Carousel.
-Check out the street performers, or snag a stick of puffy cotton candy.
+The Pier has a National Historic Landmark - the 1922 Loof Hippodrome Carousel that definitely warrants a visit, especially if you're traveling with children.
+You can also check out the street performers along the boardwalk, or snag a stick of puffy cotton candy.

 The views of neighboring Malibu and the South Bay are pretty amazing and make for the perfect place to watch the sun set.